 ILAC has initiated discussions with other international actors as well as with local partners on ways to address these concerns.

-Any follow-up questions should be directed to Mikael Ekman, Legal Officer at ILAC Head Office.
+Any follow-up questions should be directed to Mikael Ekman, Legal Officer at ILAC Secretariat.